PatrickVuscan/LBC-Frontend/iteration-02-review.md

 - Team members occasionally had many assignments and midterms occuring at roughly the same time, so they may not be available to work on the project fully unless they have dedicated a large block of time (e.g. at least 2 hours) and they didn't have an assignment due soon.

 iii) We created a branch rule for master that required the approval of at least 1 team member before anyone can merge to master.
--  While ideally no one should ever commit code that has not been previously peer reviewed, enforcing this pull request rule on GitHub (in Settings > Branches) turned out to be too strict. and prevented productive members of the team from merging feature changes to master.
+-  While ideally no one should ever commit code that has not been previously peer reviewed, enforcing this pull request rule on GitHub (in Settings > Branches) turned out to be too strict.
+This prevented productive members of the team from merging feature changes to master.
 - If the majority of teammates are not available, pull requests may take a long time to process, thus slowing down our entire team.
 In the worst case, two major pull requests took about 18 hours for the team leads to process.
 - However, we still encourage our team to submit pull requests before merging to master because it is good practice for a future internship or research position.

+iv) We planned on religiously using the JIRA.
+- Tasks would often get lost on Discord and in Facebook Messenger.
+- Because no one updated the JIRA tasks regularly, the JIRA statuses became out of date.
+- Instead, we had to ask individual team members about their progress ourselves on Discord or Facebook Messenger to measure their progress, when instead team members could just check the JIRA to find out how a team members is progressing in their tasks.
+- In deliverable 3, we wish to see heavier use of the JIRA, instead of progress inquiries scattered around Facebook or Messenger.

 #### 3. Planned changes
 <!-- List any **process-related** (i.e. team organization and how you work) changes you are planning to make